Age: 5 to adult

 - Ask players to add one or two adjectives to describe what they are

-- The game can be used to revise a topic, create ideas for writing or test comprehension of a story or play
+- The game can be used to revise a topic, create ideas for writing a poem or test comprehension of a story or play

-- It can be helpful to take photos of the finished stage picture for future reference
+- It can be helpful to take photos of the finished picture for future reference

 - If you have a large group, it’s not necessary for everybody to step in – in fact it’s nice to have an audience.
 Those who didn’t take part can be the first to play in the next game.